-The best available video connection method is Component Video (not to be confused with composite Video).
-Digital TV tuner and DVD players output Component Video natively, so if available on your devices, this should be your connection method of choice in preference to (composite) Video.
+If no HDMI source is available, the next best video signal is Component video (not to be confused with composite video).
+Digital TV tuner and DVD players output Component video natively, so if available on your devices, this should be your connection method of choice in preference to (composite) video.

-See "Connecting a Component Video source device" on page 17 for how to connect the projector to a component video device.
+See "Connecting a Component Video source device" on page 19 for how to connect the projector to a component video device.